The Writing Center

 For more information, visit the Campus Computer Labs.

-The YSU Bookstore, located between Kilcawley Center and the Andrews Recreation and Wellness Center, is YSU’s only official bookstore.
+The YSU Bookstore, located at its new location at 300 Fifth Avenue, is YSU’s only official bookstore.
 The YSU Bookstore is your source for all of your course needs.
 We know textbooks play a huge role in your success so we work hard to make them affordable!

-Take advantage of the services the YSU Bookstore has to offer to help you save on textbooks: special sale dates, free reservation (pick-up) service for textbooks, rentals on just about every textbook, discounted USED textbooks, eBooks, and a book buyback program that pays you cash for books!
+Take advantage of the services the YSU Bookstore has to offer to help you save on textbooks: free reservation (pick-up) service for textbooks, rentals on just about every textbook, discounted used textbooks, price matching to Amazon.com and BarnesandNoble.com (some exclusions do apply), eBooks, and a book buyback program that pays you cash for books!

 You will receive assistance from our recognizable and friendly staff with over 100+ years of combined bookstore experience.
-The YSU Bookstore is not just about textbooks – it offers a wide array of quality YSU official apparel, gifts and supplies.
+The YSU Bookstore is not just about textbooks – it offers a wide array of quality YSU official apparel, gifts, supplies, and a brand new cafe!

 Students, alumni, and friends can shop anywhere anytime, including from their mobile phones.

 For more information, visit the YSU Bookstore website, or download our app (My College Bookstore in both the App Store and Google Play).

 Comprehensive Testing Center